Steeped in history, built for the future, the new Rewire office in Amsterdam is a hub for innovation, collaboration, and impact

 Now, imagine if finding company data was as easy as a Google search or asking ChatGPT.
 RAG makes this possible, offering instant, accurate access to everything from project details to financial records.
 By connecting disparate data sources, RAG centralizes knowledge, streamlines workflows and turns scattered information into a strategic asset that enhances productivity and decision-making.

-Knowledge Graphs: Mapping the Connections
+Knowledge Graphs: mapping the connections

 While RAG excels at retrieving relevant information, it doesn’t always capture the broader context of interconnected data.
 In complex business environments, where relationships between projects, departments, and clients are crucial, isolated facts alone may not tell the full story.
 This is where RAG falls short: it retrieves data, but it doesn’t always "understand" how these pieces fit together.
 Here, Knowledge Graphs (KGs) come in, mapping connections between entities to create a structured, context-rich network of relationships that deepens AI’s understanding.